 Are you suffering from reoccurring pain?
 Do you find yourself limping as you age?
+Do you constantly have muscle knots in your back that won’t relax?
 Life Health Medical Center provides trigger point injections as they aid in the rehabilitation program and help your body get back to full strength faster.
-Using trigger point injections is the best way to reset the nerve response time and allows it to heal properly.
+Using trigger point injections is the best way to reset the nerve response time and allows it the relaxation to heal properly.
 Patients suffering from chronic muscular pain are those that often see benefits from using trigger point injections.
 Additional pain can start to develop gradually as you compensate for non-use of the muscle.

 How do Trigger Point Injections Work?

-Trigger points use small filament needles to numb and relax the muscle sites causing pain.
+Trigger points refer to the tights nodules or “knots” in the muscle that can happen when the muscle contracts and does not relax.
+They often occur in the back and around the shoulder blades.
+These knots can be very painful and radiate pain if pressure is added to them.
+Trigger point injections use small filament needles to relax the muscle sites causing pain.
+The injection may included medication to numb the site or just include the needle that shocks the muscle into relaxing.
 By working on the areas that are causing pain, patients are able to stretch the muscles more effectively.
 Correct movement of the muscle helps to restore range of motion and makes it easier for patients to perform physical activities.
-The injections help to increase blood flow through the muscle, which delivers nutrients to the muscle and assists in the healing process.
-If the muscle has inflammation, we can do joint injections, which include steroid to help reduce the inflammation.
+The injections help cause a reaction in the muscle to increase blood flow throughout, which delivers nutrients and replenishing cells to the muscle and assists in the healing process.
+If the muscle has inflammation, Life Health Medical can do joint injections, which may include steroids or an anesthetic to help reduce the inflammation in the area.

 It is important to understand that trigger point injections are normally used as part of a larger treatment program.
 The injections may not be able to completely alleviate all of the pain.
 We highly recommend sticking with the personalized program we have created to help you find pain relief.
 With each set of trigger point injections, you will be able to see improvements.